SeptiyanAndika/express-classes-modular-es6/README.md

-A simple boilerplate application for building web or restfull in Node.js using express and in ES6 using classes and modular
+A simple boilerplate application for building Web or Restfull (monolith or microserices archietcture) in Node.js using express and in ES6 using classes and modular

 # Getting Started